-Hitler with Nukes
+Hitler with Nukes?

-I had the pleasure of attending the first two days of the McGill Summer school for the first time this year and listened to some excellent discussions and talks.
+I had the pleasure of attending the first two days of the MacGill Summer school for the first time this year and listened to some excellent discussions and talks.
 Friday was headlined by An Taoiseach, Simon Harris who gave a speech and interview proposing to set up a new department of Infrastructural Development to improve the delivery of major infrastructural projects.
 See report by Mark Hennesy here.

 He also announced that the Irish Government would not be acceding to the request by the newly re-elected President of the Commission, Ursula Van Der Leyen, that Ireland send two nominations, a man and a women, for the next Commission and decried the violence that was accompanying protests against immigration and asylum seekers.